aloktj/PyCIPSim/SRS.md

 2. The system shall provide Python APIs that allow integration with unit tests written in `pytest` or similar frameworks.
 3. The system shall produce machine-readable reports (e.g., JSON) summarizing scenario outcomes for automated analysis.

+### 3.6 Web Configuration Management
+1. The system shall allow users to upload CIP configuration files via a web interface and persist them for reuse.
+2. The system shall present assemblies and signals in tabular form, showing offsets, types, and current values.
+3. The system shall prevent modification of signal types, offsets, and names while a simulation is running but permit payload value updates (set/clear) during execution.
+4. The system shall provide controls to start and stop the simulator using any saved configuration, updating the displayed handshake status accordingly.

 ## 4. External Interface Requirements

 ### 4.1 User Interfaces
-The system shall offer a command-line interface with subcommands for configuring devices, running simulations, and exporting reports.
-Optional text-based prompts shall be provided for interactive sessions.
+The system shall offer a command-line interface with subcommands for configuring devices, running simulations, launching the web application, and exporting reports.
+A browser-based interface shall allow users to upload configurations, review assembly tables, and control simulator lifecycle events.

 ### 4.2 Application Programming Interfaces
 The system shall expose Python modules that allow importing classes for session management, device profiles, and scenario orchestration.
 API functions shall be documented with type hints and docstrings to facilitate IDE support.